Airbus A350: Operational history

 On 30 September 2022, the 500th A350, an A350-900, was delivered to Iberia.

-As of September 2024, the global A350 fleet of 620 aircraft had completed more than 1,589,000 flights on more than 1,240 routes, and had carried more than 400 million passengers since its entry into service; the fleet had 99.3% operational reliability in the last 3 months.
+As of June 2026, the global A350 fleet of 717 aircraft with 5.15 years average age had completed more than 15 million flight hours on more than 1,400 routes, and had carried more than 600 million passengers since its entry into service; the fleet had 99.28% operational reliability in the last 3 months.

 Qatar Airways paint dispute

 In August 2021, as several A350s were sent in to be repainted in a scheme advertising the 2022 FIFA World Cup (played in Qatar), Qatar Airways discovered that their paint was unusually degraded.
 The airline grounded its A350s until the root cause could be determined, and would not accept new aircraft deliveries until the problem could be solved.
 The European civil aviation regulator, EASA, found that paint degradation did not affect the aircraft structure or introduce "other risks".
 The Qatari civil aviation regulator was the only one that agreed with the airline that it was an airworthiness issue.

 In November 2021, Reuters found that Finnair, Cathay Pacific, Etihad, Lufthansa and Air France had also complained of paint damage as early as 2016.
 Singapore Airlines had not detected such problems with its fleet.

 On 20 December 2021, Airbus received a formal legal claim in the English courts filed by Qatar Airways.
 Qatar Airways alleged that the surface flaws cause the risk of fuel tank ignition due to the degradation in lightning protection over the fuel tanks in the wings.
 Qatar Airways claimed it was owed per day in compensation for each grounded aircraft.
 Meanwhile, according to a Flight International editorial, Airbus's decision to cancel Qatar's outstanding orders indicated that it was certain of its case.
 The court hearing was originally scheduled for summer 2023.

 Both Airbus and Qatar Airways agreed to settle the dispute on 1 February 2023.
 While the settlement was confidential, Flight International believed that Airbus achieved a more favourable outcome, opining that there was no major impact to Airbus's finances, the A350's reputation remained intact and Qatar's A321neos would nevertheless be delivered.